 - sentence of imprisonment for 5 or more years: 10 years

 This is only a part of the rule.
-Also, when the crime is related to a DUI and driving without a license, more generous rule could be applied.
+Also, when the crime is related to a DUI and driving without a license, a more lenient rule could be applicable.

 That being said, it is very important for you to do whatever you can in order to lower the punishment and, if possible, make the case dropped.
 You should explain to the Police and the prosecutor your special situation with this immigration issue.

 I am not saying that there will be nothing you can do to overturn the exit order.
-You can file an appeal with the administrative court asking for a judicial review on the immigration office’s decision(please check this article for how to appeal).
-However, the appeal proceedings take time and there is no guaranty that you can win.
+You can file an appeal with the administrative court asking for a judicial review of the immigration office’s decision(please check this article for how to appeal).
+However, the appeal proceedings take time and there is no guarantee that you can win.

 If you have any questions regarding this article or you are in a similar case/situation, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean qualified lawyer will answer your inquiry.